Rubilmax/foundry-gas-diff/README.md

 ### `report` _{string}_

 This should correspond to the path of a file where the output of forge's gas report has been logged.
-Only necessary when running multiple gas reports in the same workflow file.
+Only necessary when generating multiple gas reports in the same workflow.

 _Defaults to: `gasreport.ansi`_

+### `report` _{string}_

+The title displayed in the markdown output.
+Can be used to identify multiple gas reports generated in the same workflow.

+_Defaults to: `Changes to gas cost`_

 ### `ignore` _{string}_